Nov. 13, 2010

 Despite poor shooting games from guard Ashton Gibbs and forward Gilbert Brown, the Panthers (3-0) had no problem winning their third game in six days -- partly because the worn-out Ospreys (0-2) were losing their second game in 19 hours.

 The ensuing, 900-mile, early morning trip on private jets and the quick turnaround before playing a 4 p.m.
 EST game against a Top 5 team proved to be too challenging for the Ospreys, who went from being down 10-6 to trailing 36-12 in slightly less than 10 minutes.

 "There's no excuses, we weren't very good," said North Florida coach Matt Driscoll, a former Pittsburgh-area high school player.
 "But that's probably the two fastest regular season, non-tournament games played in history."

-After Gibbs' 3-pointer made it 51-21 in the opening minute of the second half, coach Jamie Dixon used his bench extensively in the Panthers' final tuneup before they play Maryland and either Texas or No. 13 Illinois in the 2K Sports Classic in Madison Square Garden on Thursday and Friday.
+After Gibbs' 3-pointer made it 51-21 in the opening minute of the second half, coach Jamie Dixon used his bench extensively in the Panthers' final tuneup before they play Maryland and either Texas or No. 13 Illinois in the 2K Classic in Madison Square Garden on Thursday and Friday.

 "We stayed with it even when we had a good lead," Dixon said.

 Eleven Pitt players scored, with redshirt freshman Talib Zanna getting 13 points and nine rebounds while starting for the injured Nasir Robinson.
 Gibbs, averaging 23 points, finished with 12 on 4-of-13 shooting.
 Brown missed 11 of 13 shots while scoring four points.

 Driscoll has watched Pitt teams for decades, and he likes how Dixon -- a coach known for his disciplined, defensively tough teams -- is opening up the offense.